exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 !!! note
     This page describe mostly how the service do work.
 There is a separate page, describing how the service should be [configured and deployed][anchoring-deploy].
-The source code is located [on the GitHub][github-anchoring].
+The source code is located [on GitHub][github-anchoring].

 ## General idea

 The service writes the hash of the latest Exonum block to the permanent read-only persistent storage available to everyone.
-The block is called _anchored block, and its hash is referred as _anchored hash_ further.
+The block is called _anchored block_, and its hash is referred as _anchored hash_ further.

-The service builds a _anchoring chain_ on the top of bitcoin blockchain, which consists of multiple _bitcoin anchoring transactions_.
-Each anchoring transaction have at least 1 input and only 2 outputs: data output and change output.
+The service builds an _anchoring chain_ on the top of bitcoin blockchain, which consists of multiple _bitcoin anchoring transactions_.
+Each anchoring transaction has at least 1 input and only 2 outputs: data output and change output.
 Data output contains written anchored hash, while change output transfers money to the next anchoring transaction.